-The cube blank can be clamped in a split bushing (as in the photo), or in a four-jaw chuck:
+The cube blank can be clamped in a split bushing (as in the photo) or a four-jaw chuck:

-After machining, the removal of internal burrs from all faces, cleaning, polishing of internal parts that are difficult to reach.
+After machining, removing internal burrs from all faces, cleaning, and polishing internal parts are difficult to reach.
 A master who spent a week of his time making a unique specimen on a manual machine can spend another couple of hours “shining in”.
 When using a CNC machine, it is manual operations that take too much time and, if possible, are subject to automation.
-The technology comes to the first place - a step-by-step process, which allows to get a satisfactory result in the minimum time with the minimum number of operations.
+The technology comes to the first place - a step-by-step process, which allows getting a satisfactory result in the minimum time with the minimum number of operations.

 The steps of making a dodecahedron in a ball:

 The ball blank is machined from a bar on a CNC machine.
 In the video - turning the hemisphere.
-Then the hemisphere is inverted, fixed in a holder with a spherical counter surface, and the second half of the ball is processed.
-It takes 3-5 minutes of machine time to grind out a hemisphere, depending on the size of the ball.
+The hemisphere is inverted, fixed in a holder with a spherical counter surface, and the second half of the ball is processed.
+It takes 3-5 minutes of machine time to grind out a hemisphere, depending on the ball's size.